billaGitHub2016/wal0/README.md

 - [GitHub Discussions](https://github.com/IamLiuLv/compoder/discussions) 👉: Best for sharing feedback and asking questions.
 - [GitHub Issues](https://github.com/IamLiuLv/compoder/issues) 👉: Best for reporting bugs and suggesting features.
-- [WeChat](./assets/wechat.png): Scan the QR code below, add as a WeChat friend with the note: Compoder, to join the Compoder community.
+- [WeChat](./assets/wechat.png): Scan the QR code below, add as a WeChat friend with the note: Wal0, to join the Wal0 community.
 We will share the latest updates, technical insights, component code generator templates, and look for long-term partners.

 <img src="./assets/wechat.png" alt="compoder" width="100px">

 ## Contributing

-For contributors who want to contribute to Compoder, we welcome your PRs and Issues.
+For contributors who want to contribute to Wal0, we welcome your PRs and Issues.
 We will review and provide feedback promptly.

-> Currently, Compoder is in an early rapid iteration stage, and we welcome interested developers to join.
+> Currently, Wal0 is in an early rapid iteration stage, and we welcome interested developers to join.
 We will maintain a long-term cooperative relationship.

 **Contributors**

-Thanks to all the contributors who have contributed to Compoder.
-Your efforts make Compoder better.
+Thanks to all the contributors who have contributed to Wal0.
+Your efforts make Wal0 better.

 <a href="https://github.com/IamLiuLv/compoder/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=IamLiuLv/compoder" />